Jazzalchemist/blogdown_source/content/post/2019-03-17-swd-challenge-march-2019.md

 ---
-title: 'SWDChallenge March 2019 - Which Countries Contributed the most to Foreign Aid?'
+title: 'Which Countries Contributed the most to Foreign Aid?'
 author: Jared Braggins
 date: '2019-03-17'
 slug: swd-challenge-march-2019